Updated May 2021

 So, if we consider the thermal efficiency of a Solid Timber home against a conventional light framed home with batts for insulation (like our Timbermode homes) of the same overall design, the Solid Timber home will perform as well – if not better – than a conventionally framed home, and essentially be the warmest timber home of the two.
 This is backed by a study conducted at Lincoln University that compares the overall thermal efficiency of both types of construction (we can send you that paper if you like – email us).

 Whichever style you choose – Solid Timber or Timbermode – you will have a lovely warm, new home.
 You might be better making your decision based on aesthetics, location, who will build your home, etc.

 If you are interested in customising your home to really get the best thermal efficiency you can, or if you want to use different claddings and linings, Timbermode is going to be the best fit for you.
 Note that the Timbermode style of building encompasses other of our ranges including the Alpine Range and Fraemohs First

 We generally recommend to our kitset clients to go with Solid Timber, as it’s much easier to assemble than Timbermode.
-Timbermode homes typically suit builders or people with decent building experience, or clients who intend to hire a builder to look after the entire build
+Timbermode homes typically suit builders, people with considerable building experience, or clients who intend to hire a builder to look after the entire build.